Month: January 2020

 Mother and Child

-Well, they make a lot of noise, and they poo everywhere.
-But pigeons are actually kind of colorful and cute.
+Well, they make a lot of noise, and they poo everywhere, so pigeons don’t get a lot of love.
+But they are actually kind of and cute.
+And colorful.
 With distinctive red eyes.
-Turns out they are rather unique among birds, in that they produce “milk” to feed their young.
-The “milk” is not produced in mammary glands, so it is not really milk.
-It is produced in the … Read More Mother and Child
+Turns out they are rather interesting, too, in that they produce “milk” to feed their young.
+The “milk” is not produced in mammary glands, so it is not … Read More Mother and Child

 The Golden Hour?
 More like The (18%) Gray Hour.